StackStorm/st2docs/docs/source/actions.rst

 The actions are grouped in :doc:`packs </packs>` and located at ``/opt/stackstorm/packs`` (default, configured, multiple locations supported).
-For hacking one-off actions, the convention is to use `default` pack - just create your action in ``/opt/stackstorm/packs/default/actions``.
+For hacking one-off actions, the convention is to use the ``default`` pack - just create your action in ``/opt/stackstorm/packs/default/actions``.

-Register an individual action by calling `st2 action create my_action_metadata.yaml`.
+Register an individual action by calling ``st2 action create my_action_metadata.yaml``.
 To reload all the actions, use ``st2ctl reload --register-actions``